Equality & Diversity

-Bolton Sixth Form College is a college with approximately 1,500 16-19 year old full time students.
-The College offers a wide range of A Level and Vocational A Level programmes, with options to re-sit GCSE English or Mathematics.
+The Sixth Form Bolton is a Sixth Form with approximately 1,500 16-19 year old full time students.
+The Sixth Form offers a wide range of A Level and Vocational A Level programmes, with options to re-sit GCSE English or Mathematics.

 Our Mission/ Vision